 Can I send a screen recording through Slack?

 Yes.
 Screen recording tools typically output MP4 files.
-If the file is too large, run it through this encoder at 720p to reduce size while keeping text and UI elements sharp and readable.
+If the file is too large, run it through the public encoder at 720p to reduce size while keeping text and UI elements readable.

 Need More Power?